spatha0011/spatha_vsd-hdp/Day1/README.md

 # VSD Hardware Design Program

-## Day 1 : Introduction to Verilog RTL design and Synthesis
+## Introduction to Verilog RTL design and Synthesis

 ## 📚 Contents
 - [Introduction to RTL Design and Simulation](#day-1--introduction-to-verilog-rtl-design-and-synthesis)